Duncan-W/lumagraph_web/README.md

 ## About Lumagraph

-Laravel is a tech consultancy company based in Dublin, Ireland.
+Lumagraph is a tech consultancy company based in Dublin, Ireland.
 This repo describes the web app for the company

 ### 1. Prerequisites